About

 Acknowledgement of Country

 Sew Organised Style podcast acknowledges Traditional Owners of country throughout Australia and recognises the continuing connection to lands, waters and community.
-We pay our respects to Aboriginal and Torres Strait Islander cultures; and to the Elders past, present and emerging.
+We pay our respects to Aboriginal and Torres Strait Islander cultures; and to the Elders past and present.

 Please note: Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices or names of deceased persons in photographs, film, audio recordings or printed material.